 Joe Mcelderry also works hard at raising money for charity, ever mindful of the fortunate gifts which have propelled him from his humble, working-class origins to international stardom.
 Early this year, Denise Welch and Tim Healy presented Joe with a Silver Heart Award on behalf of Variety, The Children’s Charity, for his continued charity work.

 He has also recorded the charity single One World One Song with the legendary Dionne Warwick in aid of The Hunger Project UK, and a moving version of Abide With Me with the Royal Mail Choir, in aid of Prostate Cancer UK.

 As a regional ambassador for the Teenage Cancer Trust, he completed the challenging 140-mile 3- day bike ride “Coast to Coast” with friends and family this summer, raising more than £11,000 for the charity.

-Christmas 2013 saw Joe treading the boards in Panto at The Beck Hayes as Prince Charming in Cinderella, and he so enjoyed it, he is now appearing 2014 at the Alhambra theatre in Bradford in Snow White, as the spirit of the mirror.
+Christmas 2013 saw Joe treading the boards in Panto at The Beck Hayes as Prince Charming in Cinderella, and he so enjoyed it, that he is now appearing in 2014 at the Alhambra Theatre in Bradford in Snow White, as the spirit of the mirror.

 2014 was a very busy and very enjoyable year.
-It started with Joe competing and WINNING Channel Four’s skiing programme THE JUMP.
-He then went on to do a 60 day massively successful tour.
-His management are now working on a new, even longer, tour for Joe for the coming year 2015.
+It started with Joe competing and WINNING Channel Four’s skiing program THE JUMP.
+He then went on to do a 60-day massively successful tour.
+His management is now working on a new, even longer, tour for Joe for the coming year 2015.

-2014 also saw Joe completing again his 3 day coast to coast bike ride with friends for the Teenage Cancer Trust.
+2014 also saw Joe Mcelderry completing again his 3-day coast-to-coast bike ride with friends for the Teenage Cancer Trust.
 J

 2015 was also a very busy year for Joe.
 He performed over 70 shows in his Evolution Tour and 4 Christmas shows and went straight into Panto in Hull for Qdos for the 2015/16 season.